GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.Rmd

 This tutorial demonstrates some approaches to randomly sample scenarios from a given source-zone in a manner that is statistically consistent with the PTHA18.
-This means that one can estimate quantities of interest (such as the maximum-stage exceedance-rate at a hazard point) from the random scenarios.
+This means that one can estimate quantities of interest (such exceedance-rates at a hazard point) from the random scenarios.
+One can also simulate inundation for the random scenarios, and use those simulations to estimate exceedance-rates at onshore sites where the PTHA18 does not simulate the tsunami.
-The result will be approximate, but converge to the value that would have been obtained using all the scenarios as larger random samples are used.
+The result will be approximate, but will converge to the value that would have been obtained using all the scenarios, as larger random samples are used.

 In all cases it is the users responsibility to determine a sample size sufficient for accurate results, and that the sampling strategy gives stable